^

 Prevention of acute otitis media in children

-Breastfeeding for 3 months significantly reduces the risk of acute otitis media during the first year.
-Given the relationship of acute otitis media with a seasonal surge in incidence, it is recommended that prevention of cold infections should be carried out according to generally accepted protocols.
+Breastfeeding for 3 months of life significantly reduces the risk of acute otitis media during the first year.
+Given the association of acute otitis media with a seasonal surge in morbidity, it is recommended to carry out prevention of colds according to generally accepted protocols.

-In most cases, acute otitis media is favorable.
+In most cases of acute otitis media - favorable.

-The danger of recurrent middle otitis media is, first, in a persistent hearing loss in young children, this largely affects the overall intellectual development and the formation of speech.
-If suspected of such persistent deafness, the child should be examined by a specialist, since at present there are all possibilities for an accurate audiological diagnosis.
-Secondly, recurrent middle otitis media can lead to the formation of a stable perforation of the tympanic membrane, that is, chronic otitis media.
+The danger of recurrent otitis media is, firstly, in persistent hearing loss in young children, which significantly affects general intellectual development and speech formation.
+If such persistent hearing loss is suspected, the child should be examined by a specialist, since at present there are all the possibilities for an accurate audiological diagnosis.
+Secondly, recurrent otitis media can lead to the formation of persistent perforation of the eardrum, that is, to chronic otitis media.